isomerpages/moe-juyingsec/_1-about-jyss/School Overview/The School Crest, Motto and Song.md

 <br>Determined to succeed.
 <br>We forge forward with an iron will
 <br>To establish a gracious community and to support others
-<br>Heroes of virtue and strength,
+<br>Heroes of virtue and of strength,
 <br>We meet and we uphold the
 <br>Motto of our school,
 <br><strong>Together We Will Succeed.</strong>